-Although Harbor Human Capital Factor US Large Cap ETF, Harbor Human Capital Factor Unconstrained ETF and Harbor Human Capital Factor US Small Cap ETF generally will use a replication strategy, meaning that each Fund generally holds each security found in the applicable target index (the "Index") in approximately the same proportion as represented in the Index itself, each Fund may utilize a representative sampling strategy with respect to the Index when it might not be possible or practicable to purchase all of the securities of the Index in approximately the same proportions as in the Index.
+Large Cap Value ETF, Harbor AlphaEdgeTM Next Generation REITs ETF, Harbor Human Capital Factor US Large Cap ETF, Harbor Human Capital Factor Unconstrained ETF and Harbor Human Capital Factor US Small Cap ETF generally will use a replication strategy, each Fund may utilize a representative sampling strategy with respect to the Index when it might not be possible or practicable to purchase all of the securities of the Index in approximately the same proportions as in the Index.
 For example, this might occur when there are practical difficulties or substantial costs involved in compiling a portfolio of securities to replicate the Index, in instances in which a security in the Index becomes temporarily illiquid, unavailable or less liquid, or as a result of legal restrictions or limitations (such as tax diversification requirements) that apply to a Fund but not the Index.
 A fund using a replication strategy can be expected to have greater correlation to the index than one using a representative sampling strategy.